NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

-**stat_list:** List of acronyms of statistics to calculate as defined in `Supported Stats <../background/supported_stats.html>`__. (e.g., ['MB', 'MdnB', 'NMB', 'NMdnB','R2', 'RMSE']) A Dictionary of definitions is also included in MELODIES-MONET/melodies_monet/stats/proc_stats.py.
+**stat_list:** List of acronyms of statistics to calculate as defined in `Supported Stats <../background/supported_stats.html>`__. (e.g., ['MB', 'MdnB', 'NMB', 'NMdnB','R2', 'RMSE']).
+A dictionary of definitions is also included in MELODIES-MONET/melodies_monet/stats/proc_stats.py.

 **round_output:** This is optional.
 This is the integer provided to Pandas